Q. What is a charter school?

 ) to determine the best route for their children to get to Perry Street Prep.

-District of Columbia students may obtain DC ONE cards good for discounted fares on Metrorail and Metrobus, subject to eligibility requirements.
+District of Columbia students may obtain Kids Ride Free cards good for discounted fares on Metrorail and Metrobus, subject to eligibility requirements.

 Q. Is special tutoring available to help students achieve grade-level work?